top of page

 Safety, Monitoring & Practical Points

-• Hydroxocobalamin injections are safe and well tolerated
+• Hydroxocobalamin injections are safe and well tolerated.

 Injections vs Oral Supplements: A Quick Comparison